Starcoo/daijoubu/README.md

 ## Daijoubu

-DDLC Mod A WIP DDLC mod, created by Starcoo, nosferatuss and kirby7.
+A WIP DDLC mod, created by Starcoo, nosferatuss and kirby7.
 Currently in early stages of development.

 Proposed Ideas: